YashilDepani/Banking-Managment-System/README.md

   User can seek loan.
 Once it is sanctioned by admin , user will get loan

   Admin Login Credentials: username = 12345678, password = "admin".

-    Admin can search, delete, modify accounts and grant loans
+  Admin can search, delete, modify accounts and grant loans.